 Water-stressed areas where the Company stores, offices, and distribution centers are located can be affected by water interruptions. • Employees The Company will conduct a mapping of water-stressed areas using the World Risk Atlas, which is a product of its climate vulnerability assessment findings as water stress is affected by climate change.
 This informs the necessary risk mitigation plan related to water scarcity.
-What is/are the Opportunity/-ies Identified?
+W/L - 4 : -/ 41 - O 3371 1 4 1 1 11 What is/are the Opportunity/-ies Identified?
 Which stakeholders are affected?
-Management Approach RRHI has identified the following opportunities under the material topic: Water-recycling in facilities with available footprint for installation Water-saving campaigns EmployeesCommunities RRHI is exploring the possible implementation of water-saving facilities across its stores, distribution centers, and headquarters.
+Management Approach affected?
+Management Approach RRHI is exploring the possible Identified? affected?
+Identified?
+RRHI has identified the affected?Employees RRHI is exploring the possible